Dollar climbs, Mexican peso dives as U.S. presidential race too close to call

 (For multimedia U.S. election coverage, click here)

 “I think the odds of a clean sweep are diminishing, almost by the minute.
-That reduces the possibility, or the likelihood at least of a large stimulus program being agreed to in the first days of a Biden administration.”
+That reduces the possibility, or the likelihood at least of a large stimulus program being agreed to in the first days of a Biden administration,” said Matt Sherwood, head of investment strategy at Perpetual in Sydney.

 The Mexican peso fell almost 4% at one point and last traded at 20.905 per dollar MXN=D4, down almost 3% while the offshore Chinese yuan fell 0.8% to 6.7362 to the dollar CNH=, hitting one-month low at one point.